Engagement Cloud for Magento 2/Magento or Shopify connector user?

 When your site firsts sends over the JSON object, the clock starts.
 A certain amount of time later (say, 20 minutes), we will send out an email to your customer asking why they have abandoned their cart.

 Each time your customer navigates on your site, you will need to resend this JSON object.
-This will do two things: 1) update their stored cart on our servers, and 2) reset the clock!
+This will do two things: update their stored cart on our servers and reset the clock.

-These actions indicates that your customer is still browsing your site, and therefore hasn't yet abandoned their cart.
+These actions indicate that your customer is still browsing your site, and therefore hasn't yet abandoned their cart.

-4) On completion, are you able to send the complete cart, with a code to say it is competed?
+- On completion, are you able to send the complete cart, with a code to say it completed?

 Once your customer has completed their cart (paid for their items), your site will need to send a message through to our site to say that the cart has been completed.